misterPitty/FewRandomScripts/README.md

 # FewRandomScripts
 Some random scripts for review

-TODO: Create good separate project for demonstration
+TODO: Create good separate project for demonstration architectural skills